50 Votes here (click stars to vote)

 Find a positive attitude and a hill.
 Ideally your cycling practice will start with a hill 2-3 kilometres long and rising about 30-50m per kilometre, but we all have to take what is near us.

-Choose a nice relaxing gear, at which you can pedal up your hill at 65-80 rpm, keeping a consistent speed, and try to go up steadily.
-At first, you don't need to worry about racing up, just focus on maintaining a constant speed.
+At first, you don't need to worry about racing up the hills, just focus on maintaining a constant speed.
 You should be able to speak if necessary, but singing should be beyond you.
 Depending on your fitness even a small hill can be very difficult at first.

 Remember: it is better to start out too gently and have some energy left for a last minute surge than to start cycling up the hill too fast and then completely run out of steam half way up.
-Over-exerttion for the first part of a climb is very common, especially when you are unfamiliar with the hill.
+Over-exertion for the first part of a climb is very common, especially when you are unfamiliar with the hill.

 Try not to look at the top of the hill until it is quite close.
 I always stare at the road immediately ahead, or the side of the road, or an intermediate point on the road.
 The goal is to avoid panicking about the hill, but to just take it one section after another.
 For the time being try and do all this while remaining seated on the saddle.